-AEO2013 continues to model the Northeast Regional Greenhouse Gas Initiative (RGGI), which applies to fossil-fuel powered plants over 25 megawatts in the Northeastern United States.
+AEO2014 continues to model the Northeast Regional Greenhouse Gas Initiative (RGGI), which applies to fossil-fuel powered plants over 25 megawatts in the Northeastern United States.
 The State of New Jersey withdrew from the program at the end of 2011, leaving nine states in the accord.
-The rule caps CO_2 emissions from covered electricity generating facilities and requires that they account for each ton of CO_2 emitted with an allowance purchased at auction.
+The rule caps CO2 emissions from covered electricity generating facilities and requires that they account for each ton of CO2 emitted with an allowance purchased at auction.
 Because the baseline and projected emissions were calculated before the economic recession that began in 2008, the actual emissions in the first years of the program have been less than the cap, leading to excess allowances and allowance prices at the floor price.
+As a result, in February 2013 program officials announced a tightening of the cap starting in 2014.
+AEO2014 applies these revised targets, which reflect a cap that is 45% of the original target for 2014.